gcharest/oss-presentations/using/using.md

 ## Software

-> The programs and other operating information used by a computer. (runtime)
+>The programs and other operating information used by a## As part of your development process computer. (runtime)

 ------